-Shedding light on the invisibility of hearing loss.
+Shedding light on the invisibility of hearing loss through information sharing.

 Hearing loss is invisible and often misunderstood.
 Many people are unaware of the problems and difficulties encountered in everyday situations by individuals who are hard of hearing.
-Hear Québec’s Outreach Program strives to educate, sensitize, and inform the public about hearing loss, in hopes to decrease this 10 year gap.
-At each Outreach presentation, an individual with hearing loss shares their personal hearing journey.
+Hear Québec’s Outreach Program strives to educate, sensitize, and inform the public about hearing loss in hopes to increase people’s awareness of the importance of hearing health.
+At each outreach presentation, information about the ears and hearing loss is shared and is followed by an individual with hearing loss sharing their personal hearing journey.

 The Outreach Program is designed to:

-- Educate the general public about the pathways to services;
+- Educate the general public about the pathways to service

 - Explain Government services available for people who are hard of hearing.